MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagformdesignername-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: ec2b0c67-18ff-4c3a-ae33-ce5b643b615f
-description: "Contains the display name for the object that is used to design the form."
+description: "Contains the display name for the object that is used to design the form for Outlook 2013 or Outlook 2016."
 ---

 # PidTagFormDesignerName Canonical Property